DunceMuffin/Poker-Python/README.md

 ### Executing program

-* Run it in bash, and the program should gudie you from there.
+* Run it in bash, and the program should guide you from there.
 ```

 ## Help